-The Weekly community notices include the readings and special prayers used in the previous Sunday Eucharist.
+Our Weekly community notices include the readings and special prayers used in the previous Sunday Eucharist.
 You might like to use these in your prayer.
-The website also hosts recordings of recent sermons and lists Weekly Intercessions for the Life of the Cathedral.
 Throughout the month we pray for different aspects of the Cathedral’s life and work at our daily services.
 We invite you to pray with us for the Cathedral in your own prayers.

 Our Contemplative Prayer Group meets from 12 noon to 1pm on the First Tuesday of every month.
 In June and July 2023 it is meeting in the Richard Eyre Room, and from August 2023 in the Sacristy, accessed via the Oldham Passage.
 It will incorporate a time of extended silence, an opportunity for reflection on the practice and an opportunity for extempore prayer.

 We welcome any who would like to join us in this prayer fellowship.
 If you would like more information, please contact the Canon Chancellor, Revd.
 Canon Deborah Parsons or the Cathedral Deacon, Revd.
 Phil Wales.